 The way your site is structured gives Google significant clues about where to find the most important content.
 Your site’s structure determines whether a search engine understands what your site is about, and how easily it will find and index content relevant to your site’s purpose and intent.
 A good site structure will, therefore, lead to a higher ranking in Google.

 By creating such a structure, you can use existing content that has attracted links from others to help other pages rank as well.
 Your site’s structure will help spread some of that link juice to the other pages on your site.
-On a commercial site, that means that you can use quality content you’ve written to boost the search engine rankings of your sales pages too.
+On a commercial site, that means that you can use high-quality content you’ve written to boost the search engine rankings of your sales pages too.

 You will probably have multiple articles about similar topics on your site.
 At Yoast, for example, we write about SEO.
 If we wrote eight articles about SEO, Google wouldn’t know which one is the most important.
 That’s why we used our site structure to clarify this.
 If we hadn’t, we’d be competing with our own articles for Google’s top spot.
 So if you solve problems like this by using a sound internal linking structure, the result will be higher rankings overall.

 The ideal site structure

 Ideally, you should structure your site like a pyramid.
 At the top is your homepage.
 On your homepage, you link to some other pages (such as category pages).
 These pages, in turn, link to even more pages.